TAG: Task-based Accumulated Gradients for Lifelong learning: Method

 \subsection{Lifelong learning Setup}

-In this section, we introduce the notations and the lifelong learning setup used in the paper.
-We focus on task-incremental learning that involves solving new tasks using an artificial neural network with a multi-head output.
-Each head is associated with a unique task and the task identity is known beforehand \cite{lopez2017gradient,van2019three}.
+In this section, we introduce the notations and the LLL setup used in the paper.
+We focus on the standard task-incremental learning scenario which is adopted in the numerous state-of-the-art LLL methods.
+It involves solving new tasks using an artificial neural network with a multi-head output where each head is associated with a unique task and the task identity is known beforehand \citep{lopez2017gradient,van2019three,delange2021continual}.
 We denote the current task as $t$ and any of the previous tasks by $\tau$.
-The model receives new data of the form $\{X^{(t)}, T^{(t)}, Y^{(t)}\}$ where $X^{(t)}$ are the input features, $T^{(t)}$ is the task descriptor (that is a natural number in this work) and $Y^{(t)}$ is the target vector specific to the task $t$.
+The model receives new data of the form $\{X^{(t)}, D^{(t)}, Y^{(t)}\}$ where $X^{(t)}$ are the input features, $D^{(t)}$ is the task descriptor (that is a natural number in this work) and $Y^{(t)}$ is the target vector specific to the task $t$.

-We consider the `single-pass per task' setting in this work following \cite{lopez2017gradient,riemer2018learning,chaudhry2019tiny}.
-It is more realistic and also more challenging than the multiple pass setting used in numerous research works \cite{kirkpatrick2017overcoming,rebuffi2017icarl}.
+We consider the `single-pass per task' setting in this work following \citep{lopez2017gradient,riemer2018learning,chaudhry2019tiny} where the model is trained only for one epoch on the dataset.
+It is more challenging than the multiple pass setting used in numerous research works \citep{kirkpatrick2017overcoming,rebuffi2017icarl}.
 The goal is to learn a classification model $f(X^{(t)}; \theta)$, parameterized by $\theta \in \mathbb{R}^P$ to minimize the loss $L(f(X^{(t)}; \theta), Y^{(t)})$ for the current task $t$ while preventing the loss on the past tasks from increasing.
 We evaluate the model on a held-out set of examples of all the tasks ($\leq t$) seen in the stream.